scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   17-June-2001
     -   Added a minimal help menu
-    -   If the Hint menu was invoked when there were not exactly two points selected, then fontforge would crash.
+    -   If the Hint menu was invoked when there were not exactly two points selected, then websharpstudios would crash.
 Fixed
     -   Created a superstructure to allow localization of the UI.
         Created a small (incomplete, probably wrong in many places) french ui.